ejhigson/perfectns/docs/paper/paper.md

 ``perfectns`` performs perfect nested sampling for spherically symmetric likelihoods and priors.
 This provides a rich source of test cases for assessing the capacity of other software implementations to perform the nested sampling algorithm accurately, and for use statistical research into nested sampling.
-``perfectns`` can also be used when calculations with spherically symmetric likelihoods and priors are required, but, as this is unusual in practice, the software's primary use case is nested sampling research and testing.
+``perfectns`` can also be used when calculations with spherically symmetric likelihoods and priors are required.
-In fact, Section 3 of [@Higson2017a] shows that any perfect nested sampling calculation can in principle be transformed into a spherically symmetric form compatible with ``perfectns`` while retaining its statistical properties, although this can be mathematically challenging and is not feasible for most practical problems.
+In fact, Section 3 of [@Higson2017a] shows that any perfect nested sampling calculation can in principle be transformed into a spherically symmetric form compatible with ``perfectns`` while retaining its statistical properties.
+This can be used to generate a wider range of test cases, although it can be mathematically challenging and is not feasible for most practical problems.

 ``perfectns`` requires ``mpmath`` [@mpmath], ``matplotlib`` [@matplotlib], ``nestcheck`` [@Higson2018nestcheck; @Higson2018a; @Higson2017a], ``pandas`` [@pandas], ``numpy`` [@numpy] and ``scipy`` [@scipy].